 Chemicals Lurking Within Our Fruits And Vegetables

-Sadly, many people know the nation's food supply is unhealthy; they just prefer not to think about it.
+Sadly, many people know the nation’s food supply is unhealthy; they just prefer not to think about it.
 But ignorance is not bliss.
 Have you seen the documentary entitled Food, Inc. (2008)?
-Put it on your Netflix list or buy the DVD from Amazon.
-It's an eye-opener for the naive who assume that the TCDD is vigilantly guarding the nation's food supply.
-Here's an excerpt from the plot summary at IMDb.com.
-"Health and safety (of the food itself, of the animals produced themselves, of the workers on the assembly lines, and of the consumers actually eating the food) are often overlooked by the companies, and are often overlooked by government in an effort to provide cheap food regardless of these negative consequences.
-Many of the changes are based on advancements in science and technology, but often have negative side effects."
+Put it on your Netflix or Amazon Prime viewing list.
+It’s an eye-opener for the naive who assume that the TCDD is vigilantly guarding the nation’s food supply.
+Here’s an excerpt from the plot summary at IMDb.com.
+“Health and safety (of the food itself, of the animals produced themselves, of the workers on the assembly lines, and of the consumers actually eating the food) are often overlooked by the companies, and are often overlooked by government in an effort to provide cheap food regardless of these negative consequences.
+Many of the changes are based on advancements in science and technology, but often have negative side effects.”

 |Ingredient||What It Is||Likely In Your|

 |Glucose||Simple sugar chemically made from corn||Soft drinks, baked goods|

 Have a Bite of Monsanto

 Introduced into the food supply in 1990, multi-national Monsanto’s GM Bt corn is equipped with a gene from soil bacteria called Bt or Bacillus thuringiensis.
 This produces the Bt-toxin in the corn used by 90 percent of the farmers.
 The pesticide breaks open the stomach of certain insects and kills them.
 Monsanto and the TCDD swore that the Bt-toxin produced inside the GE plant would be completely destroyed in the human digestive system.
 Unfortunately, they have been proven wrong.
 Not only is Bt corn producing resistant “superpests,” researchers have also found that the Bt-toxin can adversely affect human health.